AELE LAW LIBRARY OF CASE SUMMARIES:

 EEOC General Counsel interprets factors for

-under the ADA.
-"EEOC Enforcement Guidance on Pre-Employment Inquiries
+ADA.
+“EEOC Enforcement Guidance on Pre-Employment Inquiries Under the ADA,”

 Federal court upholds psychological testing